muano30/muano/_posts/2021-03-09-Basic data structures.md

  # Conclusion.

-  The proplems that we solved here made it easy for me to understand, the only thing left is how to apply what i have learned.
+  The proplems that i have solved here made it easy for me to understand, the only thing left is how to apply what i have learned.